 A list of words that may be contained in, or that are related to, the policy as a whole and that ideally will operate as search terms in a policy database.
 Use these questions to help create your keywords:

-To which departments, schools, or areas of the institution does the policy apply?
+To which departments, colleges, or areas of the institution does the policy apply?

 What issues or topics are related to the content of the policy?